Hinsdale Central High School: Athletics

 The school competes within the Illinois High School Association (IHSA), and has won at least 106 state championships to date.
 Current sports include boys' and girls' lacrosse, basketball, bowling, cross country, golf, gymnastics, soccer, swimming, tennis, track and field, volleyball, and water polo.

-In addition, the school has boys; baseball, football, and wrestling teams and girls' badminton and softball teams.
+In addition, the school has boys; baseball, football, and wrestling teams and girls' badminton, wrestling, and softball teams.

 Furthermore, while not sponsored by the IHSA, the school also sponsors girls' lacrosse, and a boys' hockey team (known as the "Ice Devils").

-At the State level, Hinsdale Central holds more top four finishes in all combined sports than any high school in Illinois, with the sole exception of New Trier High School.